thadduslee/Orbital-2026/ModSense pretrained/README.md

 ## Pretrained model

 This version does not train a model at startup.
-It loads **`sentiment_model.keras`** from the project root and uses it directly for predictions.
+It loads **deberta-lora-module-scorer** from huggingface and uses it directly for predictions.

 ---